PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 ***NOTE: This theme requires you to have the theme OITGThemerFallback for it to work!!!
 And just like any other fallback theme, do not actually use OITGThemerFallback.***

 The accelerated operational interface for Stepmania 3.95 ported to NotITG!\
-OITGThemerFallback also has some documentation in the metrics that you can use as a reference to make your own theme.
+OITGThemerFallback is a fallback theme that's made to be closer to the base SM3.95 theme.
+It also has some documentation in the metrics that you can use as a reference to make your own theme.
 ## Credits:
 -Original theme by k//eternal.
 Original NotITG port by Jose Varela, no longer maintained.
 Optimized for NotITG 4.9.1 by Nhan and PoRa.